elioamicarelli/about-insiders-analytics/index.md

 ## Insiders Analytics

+Welcome!
+Insiders Analytics provides analyses and alarms based on data reported by the Security and Exchange Commission on insiders´ sales and purchases.

+## Insiders Analytics

-• An insider is anyone that owns more than 10% of a publicly traded company's voting shares
+• An insider is anyone owning more than 10% of a publicly traded company's voting shares

 • Insider trading is when insiders buy or sell shares based on information not readily available to the public